constructorlabs/delivereat-with-db/README.md

 # Lovely Grubbly

-## Order takeaway food for delivery
+## Order takeaway food online for delivery
 **Lovely Grubbly** is an online restaurant which brings the best local food to your doorstep.
 It allows you to browse the menu and add dishes to the shopping basket which shows a full breakdown of costs including dellivery.
 To place your order you enter your details and immediatly receive confirmation by text with an order ID.

 > [View the repo on Github](https://github.com/rolandjlevy/lovely-grubbly)